FAIRplus/the-fair-cookbook/content/recipes/applied-examples/edhen-odhsi-sdo.md

 Modelling metadata elements in RDF has the advantage that the metadata elements are properly semantically described, structured and linked.
 In addition, RDF is easily expandable and modifiable.

-The Turtle serialization format was chosen as RDF format.
-Metadata elements were defined and mapped to [schema.org](http://schema.org) types and properties.
+The Turtle serialization format was chosen as the RDF format.
+Metadata elements were defined and mapped to [Schema.org](http://schema.org) types and properties.
 Schema.org is a vocabulary that can be used to create structured data on the internet and to make the data discoverable.

-Relevant schema.org types for studies and databases included:
+Relevant Schema.org types for studies and databases included: